 World Heritage Reports

-This report is developed in response to annual reporting requirements of the World Heritage Committee.
+Reports are developed in response to reporting requirements of the World Heritage Committee.
 For this reason, two important dates are highlighted in a number of analyses: 1979 when ENP was designated a World Heritage Site, and 1993 when the park was placed on the list of World Heritage Sites in Danger.
-This report is intended to consolidate information—on the progress of Everglades Restoration projects, and on the status of ENP indicators of site integrity—which may be utilized in decision-making regarding the status of ENP as a World Heritage site.
-In addition, the content of this report is intended to be broadly applicable, and can assist park managers in the future to gauge the overall response of the ENP ecosystem to factors such as water operations changes, climatic variability, and implementation of large-scale Everglades restoration projects.
+The reports are intended to consolidate information—on the progress of Everglades Restoration projects, and on the status of ENP indicators of site integrity—which may be utilized in decision-making regarding the status of ENP as a World Heritage site.
+In addition, the content of the reports is intended to be broadly applicable, and can assist park managers in the future to gauge the overall response of the ENP ecosystem to factors such as water operations changes, climatic variability, and implementation of large-scale Everglades restoration projects.